rusefi/rusefi_documentation/Hardware/Hardware.md

 Unified rusEFI firmware runs on a wide array of boards with stm32f4 and stm32f7 microcontrollers.
-We also have Kinetis and Cypres prototypes.
+We also have Kinetis and Cypress prototypes.

 As of May 2021 microRusEFI and Proteus are sold as ECU development boards.
 See [Mission-Statement](Mission-Statement)